 If you are really trying to keep your costs down, the most economical choice is washable prefolds (absorbent rectangular cloths) used in conjunction with a diaper cover (worn over the prefold), which provides leak protection and holds the diaper in place.
 Using this basic combination (prefold and cover) saves money, because the covers can be reused after every diaper change, given that they do not become wet or soiled between changes.
 As a result, you will need to buy fewer covers than with other cloth diaper systems.

-Another way to save money with cloth diapers is to choose a one-size diaper system that is adjustable as your baby grows.
-Econobum is one brand that offers an affordable and adjustable cloth diapering option.
+Another way to save money with cloth diapers is to choose a one-size adjustable diaper that can adjust as your baby grows, which is an affordable and adjustable cloth diapering option.
 Each econobum set includes a prefold diaper and cover that adjusts from small to large so there is no need to buy new diapers every time your baby goes up a size!

 Take Care of Your Diapers

 Keeping your cloth diapers and covers in tip-top shape will also be essential to keeping your costs at a manageable level.
-Using an all-natural detergent that is recommended for cloth, line drying when possible and avoiding bleach and fabric softeners are all strategies that can stretch the life of your diapers.
+Using an all-natural cloth diaper detergent, line drying when possible (especially getting those diapers out in the sun, so consider a clothes drying rack you can set in the sunshine!), and avoiding bleach and fabric softeners are all strategies that can stretch the life of your diapers.

 Make Your Own